10 Important Black History Sites to Visit in the U.S.

 National Underground Railroad Freedom Center; Cincinnati

-The center commemorates the history of the Underground Railroad, which are, of course, the hidden routes of safe houses 19th-century slaves used to reach free states and Canada. the museum is located in downtown Cincinnati right along the banks of the Ohio River — the natural barrier that separated the southern slave states from the northern free states.
-Among other things, the National Underground Railroad Freedom Center features historic artifacts and important exhibits, such as the Rosa Parks Experience.
+The center commemorates the history of the Underground Railroad, which are, of course, the hidden routes of safe houses 19th-century slaves used to reach free states and Canada.

 Martin Luther King, Jr. National Historic Park explores the life and influence of one of America's greatest leaders.
-Consisting of Martin Luther King, Jr.'s boyhood home, and gravesite.
-It also features the original Ebenezer Baptist Church where King was baptized and his father, maternal grandfather, and he were pastors.
+You can visit Martin Luther King, Jr.'s boyhood home, and gravesite.

 Harriet Tubman Underground Railroad National Monument; Dorchester County, Maryland

-Established as a national monument in 2013, the Harriet Tubman Underground Railroad National Monument preserves the landscape and stops Tubman used to carry herself and nearly 70 other enslaved people to freedom.
-Among other things, the park includes the home of Jacob Jackson, a free African American man, who helped Tubman secretly communicate with her family, as well as Stewart's Canal, the hand-dug canal where Tubman learned many of the skills that helped her become one of the “conductors” on the Underground Railroad.
+Among other things, the park includes the home of Jacob Jackson, a free African American man, who helped Tubman secretly communicate with her family.
+Plus, Stewart's Canal, the hand-dug canal where Tubman learned many of the skills that helped her become one of the “conductors” on the Underground Railroad.

 National Civil Rights Museum; Memphis

-The one was built around the former Lorraine Motel, where Martin Luther King, Jr. was assassinated in April 1968.
+The museum was built around the former Lorraine Motel, where Martin Luther King, Jr. was assassinated in April 1968.
 The National Civil Rights Museum guides visitors through 500 years of African American history, up through the fight for equality in the late 20th century.
-Expanded in 2014, the museum now features 260 artifacts, as well as tons of films, oral histories, and interactive media.

 Motown Historical Museum; Detroit

-We're lucky to have this one right in our own backyard — the place where The Jackson 5, Stevie Wonder, Marvin Gaye, and dozens of other groundbreaking African American artists recorded their hits.
-It's Motown Records Studio A, which is part of the Motown Historical Museum that displays the history and influence of the record label, as well as founder Berry Gordy's restored upper flat, where he lived with his young family as he was first building what would become a culture-changing company.
+It's Motown Records Studio A, which is part of the Motown Historical Museum that displays the history and influence of the record label.
+You can also see the founder Berry Gordy's restored upper flat, where he lived with his young family as he was first building what would become a culture-changing company.

 Birmingham Civil Rights Institute; Birmingham, Alabama